 Instead of reinterpreting the bible in order to support and encourage people who are sinning by living an unbiblical lifestyle, Colby should be reinforcing God’s words to homosexuals and teaching them how they can live a life that is pleasing to God, despite the difficulties they face in trying to do so.
 The best way he can support gays is to tell them what God requires of them and how they can do that, given their difficult situation.
 And he should be teaching heterosexual Christians who treat same-sex oriented people insensitively to be more sympathetic and understanding, and to understand the scriptures rightly, not by reinterpreting them to say what they were never meant to say – this is to wrest scripture (2 Pet 3:16), which is a very dangerous thing to do.

 Colby Martin is right to be concerned for the feelings of gay people, and all Christians should be too.
 If Christians are using any part of scripture to bully, intimidate, hurt or marginalise people for any reason, it is those Christians who must change, not the Bible.
-Christians can love gays without accepting their homosexual behaviour or orientation, and Colby should be showing us how to do that.
-As I pointed out in my article “Anthony Venn-Brown, Gay Christians, and their Dilemma”, when an avowed lesbian, Jackie Hill Perry, was convicted directly by God that her lesbian lifestyle was sinful, she repented, was saved and forgiven by him, and she attached herself to a Christian church whose members accepted and loved her, and taught her the bible.
+Christians can love gays without accepting their same-sex behaviour, and Colby should be showing us how to do that.
+As I pointed out in my article “Anthony Venn-Brown and the Dilemma for Gay Christians”, when an avowed lesbian, Jackie Hill Perry, was convicted directly by God that her lesbian lifestyle was sinful, she repented, was saved and forgiven by him, and she attached herself to a Christian church whose members accepted and loved her and taught her the bible.
 After a lengthy period of time she married a man, bore children, and they live happily together.
 If that church had pressured her, she may not have been able to abandon her same-sex lifestyle and desires.
 But because she was nurtured by loving Christians, who nevertheless told her the truth about homosexuality, she felt free to immerse herself in the bible and her relationship with God, and consequently came to her own conclusion that her identity was no longer in her sexuality but in Christ.

 But he is lying to these dear people by assuring them that they are not living a sinful lifestyle when God says they are already under condemnation for it.
 Colby has, in effect, become a lying prophet who “dealeth falsely” (Jer 6:13) because he has “healed also the daughter of my people slightly, saying, Peace, peace: when there is no peace” (Jer 6:14; 8:11). “…if the watchman see the sword come, and blow not the trumpet, and the people be not warned: if the sword come, and take any person from among them, he is taken away in his iniquity: but his blood will I require at the watchman’s hand” (Ezek 33:6).
 Both Colby Martin and all those who believe his reinterpretation of the Clobber Passages are in great danger if they don’t repent.
 You can’t change the meaning of God’s word and not suffer the consequences.
 Colby has “changed the truth of God into a lie” (Rom 1:25).
 “Take heed unto thyself, and unto the doctrine; continue in them: for in doing this thou shalt both save thyself, and them that hear thee” (1 Tim 4:16).